cryptr-auth/cryptr-spa-js/README.md

 ## Close session

-When you want to let the user close its session (either Magic Link or SSO) proceed as follow:
+When you want to let the user close its session (either Magic Link or SSO) proceed as follows:

 To start the process call `logOut(callback, location, targetUrl)`